bob4o-afk/Card_game/README.md

 4. Follow the instructions displayed to play the game.
 5. The winning player and their cards will be printed as the output.

-Note: Make sure to use the correct Blowfish encryption key to decrypt the deck file before playing the game.

 Feel free to contribute to this repository by enhancing the game mechanics, improving encryption features, or adding new functionalities.

 Enjoy the card game and have a great time!